 - The ability to dynamically failover to DIDs outside of the provider's network.
 This provides an extra layer of assurance that you will be able to recover quickly - as long as the outage is only occurring in your provider's network.

 Link #2: Customer access

 The next link to look at is what we call customer access, or how you reach your provider's network.
-In the case of SIP trunking, this refers to your internet access.
+In the case of cloud-based phone service, this refers to your internet access.
 What would happen if your Internet Service Provider (ISP) went down?
 Here's how you can proactively prepare for disruptions in your internet: